-Description: This course surveys the applications of science in a criminal investigation with a laboratory-based examination of the methods and analyses of forensic science from a fundamental chemical perspective.
-The course focuses primarily on how physical evidence is located at crime scenes and how evidence samples are processed in the crime lab.
+Description: This course surveys the applications of science in a criminal investigation with a laboratory-based examination of the methods and analyses from a fundamental chemical perspective.
+Proper evidence sampling methods are introduced.
+This laboratory intensive course will provide students hands-on analytical experience with solution preparation, techniques for chemical separations of complex samples, preliminary, and/or confirmatory chemical tests for different types of evidence such as documents, fibers, body fluids, hair, and drugs.
 Offered Spring Semester, even-numbered years.

-CHEM 350 Biochemistry II (4 semester hours)
+CHEM 350 Biochemistry II\ (4 semester hours)